freekrai/break-simperium/README.md

 - *appid*: simperium app id
 - *hostname*: hostname in headers (optional)
 - *port*: port to use (optional)
+- *q*: silent, include summary report only (optional)
+- *nodelete*: don't perform delete test, leave the test users in the app. (optional)

 The report generated will appear similar to the simperium-test.php report.